-The research findings from these papers have been distilled into practical books that you will learn much from:
+The research findings from these papers have been distilled into these books written for Lean practitioners:

 Better Thinking, Better Results: Case Study and Analysis of an Enterprise-Wide Lean Transformation (2007, second edition) – The complete story of The Wiremold Company’s Lean Transformation, under the leadership of Art Byrne.
 An award-winning Lean classic.